disponible únicamente en inglés

 Custom Energy Portfolios

-As part of our goal to cut carbon intensity by 90% by 2050, SRP works with companies to meet their needs through renewable sources.
+As part of our goal to achieve net zero carbon by 2050, we work with companies to help them meet their needs through renewable sources.
 We do this using power purchase agreements (PPAs) for specific large customers, programmatic subscription-type offerings and other structures that strive to meet each customer’s individual needs.
 If lowering your carbon footprint or offsetting your energy use with renewable sources is your goal, SRP can customize an energy portfolio for you.
 Our diversified renewable resource mix includes wind, geothermal, large and low-impact hydro, landfill gas and solar energy.

 Renewable news on the SRP Blog